chrislemus/online-courses-webapp/README.md

 3. `npm start`  -  runs app in http://localhost:5000/.

 ## Operation
-All courses are available in the main landing page.
+All courses are available on the main landing page.

 Account will be required to create and manage all personal courses.
-Once a course is created and saved, the course will be pubicly available.
+Once a course is created and saved, the course will be publicly available.

 ## Live Preview
 [Check out the live demo here!](https://www.chrislemus.io/project-demo/4)